Skip to main content

 JRNA process

-This survey provides a way for us to collect your insights and perspectives on health and service needs as a stakeholder living or working within the NQPHN region.
+The JRNA survey provided a way for us to collect insights and perspectives on health and service needs as a stakeholder living or working within the NQPHN region.

 Data privacy, confidentiality, and retention

-• Your participation in this survey is entirely anonymous and confidential.
+Participation in this survey was entirely anonymous and confidential.

 The JRNA is a collaboration between: